Lesson 1: Learning “Blue Skies”

 - Invite volunteers to come up and draw the shape of the melodic contour.

-- Listen to “Blue Skies” melody vocals, Track 26, again; this time your students can sing along and trace the melodic contour in the air.
+- Listen to the audio track “Blue Skies” melody vocals, again.
+This time your students can sing along and trace the melodic contour in the air.

-- Your students will have an opportunity to create their own melodies based on melodic contour in the Creative Extension, My Own Skyline Melody.
+- Your students will have an opportunity to create their own melodies based on melodic contour in My Own Skyline Melody (PDF).

 Explore Form in “Blue Skies”